dodogeny/bastion-maven-plugin-community/README.md

 - In-memory database or JSON file storage options
 - Multi-module project support
 - **NEW in v1.1.0**: Smart NVD database caching for 5-10x faster scans
-- **NEW in v1.1.0**: Parallel download engine with HTTP chunking for 3-5x faster downloads
-- **NEW in v1.1.0**: Automatic test environment detection for instant unit test execution

 ## 🛠️ Community Edition Usage Guide